ngs-docs/2024-ggg-201b-lab/extra/hannahs-unix-cafe.md

 - Can we see the new folder, `bis23b` from the `Files` pane?

 ### R Markdown
-This (the thing youre reading) is an R Markdown document.
+This (the thing you're reading) is an R Markdown document.
 It combines 2 programming languages; r and markdown.
 Markdown is an formatting syntax for authoring HTML, PDF, and MS Word documents.
 R Markdown allows you to include executable R chunks (and even other languages!) among markdown formatted text.
 Think code & report in one place!
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.